Critical Care Nurses Become COVID-19 Sisters

 "I was scared, but I had to face it again because I really love what I do.
 This is my profession.
 I felt responsible to be back with my team."

-Melanie would return to work a week after Joy, who was waiting for Melanie when she arrived to help her calm her fears.
+Melani would return to work a week after Joy, who was waiting for Melani when she arrived to help her calm her fears.

 The pair worked together often that first day and shared their usual lunch together.
-Melanie says her close friendship and working relationship with Joy helped her get through that day.
+Melani says her close friendship and working relationship with Joy helped her get through that day.

-"She waited for me and reassured me," says Melanie.
+"She waited for me and reassured me," says Melani.
 "She's my COVID-19 sister."